amritsingh99/ajitagupta/README.md

 ### Agenda
 #### Starting out
 You start my making a decision to become a software engineer - and hopefully - a good software engineer.
-For aspiring software engineers who have a desire to level up their careers in their field, lots of realistic career paths are waiting for them that not only assure sustainable jobs, but also well-paid jobs:
+Lots of realistic career paths are waiting for you that not only assure sustainable jobs, but also well-paid jobs:
 - Back-end Developers
 - Tools and Enterprise Software Developers
 - Embedded System Developers